awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

    1. For **Notebook instance name**, type a name for your notebook instance\.

    1. For **Instance type**, choose `ml.t2.medium`\.
 This is the least expensive instance type that notebook instances support, and it suffices for this exercise\.
-If a `ml.t2.medium` instance type isn't available in your AWS Region, choose `ml.t3.medium`\.

    1. For **IAM role**, choose **Create a new role**, then choose **Create role**\.